ashukla2019/System_design/HLD/10_Deployment/AWS/Aws_EBS_Workflow.md

 ## 🔹 Step-by-Step Working

 ### 1️⃣ Create Volume
-- Create an EBS volume in a specific Availability Zone
+Create an EBS (Elastic Block Store) volume in a specific Availability Zone.
-- Example: 20 GB SSD
+Example: 20 GB SSD

- Note: EBS is network-attached storage
+Note: EBS is block storage, not traditional network-attached storage.
+It behaves like a virtual hard drive attached to a single EC2 instance, though it can be accessed over the network by that instance.
+For shared network storage, consider Amazon EFS.

 ---